rcambrj/bicipi/README.md

 Known issues:

-* it must be an USB stick - SD cards won't boot right now for some reason
-* if the Tacx is connected via USB at boot time, it will hang until it's disconnected
-* there is no way to configure any settings right now
+* there is no way to configure any settings right now (do you want this? star the repo to show interest)

 ## CLI installation and usage